Apple Crostata

 • Salt

-• Walnuts – I love stirring in some chopped walnuts into the apple filling, but you can swap out and use pecans instead.
+• Pecans (or walnuts) – I love stirring in some chopped nuts into the apple filling.
+I like to toast them first to bring out their flavor.
+You can check out my tutorial on how to toast pecans or how to toast walnuts.
 Or omit altogether if need be.

 ingredients for apple crostata